-- Prepare a 1-2 page statement about your dissertation research along with a relevant bibliography for advisor approval - Take an ASB 790 Reading and Conference (usually with your advisor) to prepare for the field statement - Submit your field statement to your advisor and other committee members for their approval by November 15 - Have your committee members sign the Comprehensive Exam Form

-- Write a dissertation research proposal in consultation with your advisor/Supervisory Committee - Submit your dissertation proposal to your advisor and other committee members for their comments/approval - Schedule an oral defense of your dissertation proposal by April 20/November 20 of your sixth semester.
-This constitutes the oral portion of the doctoral examination necessary for advancement to Ph.D. candidacy - After you have passed the oral doctoral examination, have your committee members sign the Dissertation Proposal form - Advanced to Ph.D. candidacy
+2. Your advisor must approve your Plan of Study (iPOS) for you to be advanced to candidacy dvancement to Ph.D. candidacy (Prepare a 1-2 page statement about your dissertation research along with a relevant bibliography for advisor approval Take an ASB 790 Reading and Conference (usually with your advisor) to prepare for the field statement Submit your field statement to your advisor and other committee members for their approval by November 15 Have your committee members sign the Comprehensive Exam Form Third year: Write a dissertation research proposal in consultation with your advisor/Supervisory Committee Submit your dissertation proposal to your advisor and other comments/approval Schedule an oral defense of your dissertation proposal by April 20/November 20 of your sixth semester.
+This constitutes the oral portion of the doctoral examination necessary for advancement to Ph.D. candidacy After you have passed the oral doctoral examination, have your committee members sign the Dissertation Proposal form Advanced to Ph.D. candidacy Congratulations!

-Congratulations!
 You are now a PhD candidate.